compthinking/compthinkblog/_pages/total-solar-eclipse-2024.md

 ---
 title: Total Solar Eclipse 2024
+layout: single
 date: 2023-12-30
-permalink: /solar-eclipse-2024/
+permalink: /eclipse/
-description:
+description: Links and information about the amazing Total Solar Eclipse in 2024 crossing through North America.
 tags:
   - science
   - astronomy
   - education
 show_tags: true
+toc: true
-show_bib: true
+toc_sticky: true
-status: draft
-nav: false
 ---
 # The Great Total Solar Eclipse of 2024

-### Eclipse Viewing Instructions and Resources
+## Eclipse Viewing Instructions and Resources
 This great page has lots of links from the American Astronomical Society about finding the eclipse and viewing it safely.

 https://eclipse2024.org/instructions/instructions.html